MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-parse-incoming-documents.md

 | ER format configuration                | [1099formatcsv.xml](https://go.microsoft.com/fwlink/?linkid=862266)  |
 | Sample of incoming file in .csv format | [1099entriescsv.csv](https://go.microsoft.com/fwlink/?linkid=862266) |

-Download the following file that is required to complete the task guide mentioned above if you have not played the task guide, **ER Create required configurations to import data from an external file for electronic reporting** in the current Dynamics 365 for Finance and Operation application.
+Download the following file that is required to complete the task guide mentioned above if you have not played the task guide, **ER Create required configurations to import data from an external file for electronic reporting** in the current Finance and Operation application.

 | Title                  | File name                                                       |
 |------------------------|-----------------------------------------------------------------|